oscarbutler/Man-Utd/TESTING.md

 - I did not add style to body and main elements from the start which made it harder to create an appealing website

-- At the start I also did not specify which file I was commiting and instead comitted them all which made it very deifficult to read the progress I made over time.
+- At the start I also did not specify which file I was commiting and instead comitted them all which made it very deifficult to read the progress I made over time

 ## HTML Check